hasan-rakibul/WASSA23-empathy-emotion/notes.md

 - cardiffnlp/twitter-roberta-base-sentiment-latest has longer token size but couldn't use

-prompt: generate set of text desccription of demographic information prompt learning
+Use prompt: generate set of text desccription of demographic information

 hyperparameter tuning:
 learning rate
-larger batch size
+batch size
+dropout if available

-combine train and dev set and do cross-validation -- done
+combine train and dev set and do cross-validation -- done -- team name: Curtin OCAI

-Question: among k-folds, which fold to consider for predicting on test data?
+CV to find best hyperparameter --> train-dev merge --> train the model --> predict on test set